Everything You Need to Know About Power of Attorney Forms in California

 Certain formalities must be observed for a POA to be valid.
 The principal’s signature must be either notarized or witnessed by two adults who are unrelated to the transaction.
 This measure helps ensure the authenticity and intent of the document.
 In situations involving real estate transactions, recording the POA with the county recorder’s office might be required, depending on the property’s location and transaction type.

 Additionally, a POA can be revoked by the principal at any time, provided they are mentally competent.
-It’s advisable for the principal to notify the agent and any institutions or parties relying on the POA about the revocation to prevent the agent from continuing to act under the authority of the revoked document.
+The principal should notify the agent and any institutions or parties relying on the POA about the revocation to prevent the agent from continuing to act under the authority of the revoked document.
 Amendments or revocations should be documented in writing and comply with previously established execution formalities to ensure their legitimacy.

 While a statutory form is available, customized POAs tailored to specific needs can be drafted with legal assistance to address unique situations.
 Consulting an attorney can offer guidance on aligning the POA with California’s regulations and protecting the principal’s interests effectively.